 Anti Corruption Policy

-Being based in Singapore, the Journal strives to conduct itself according to the highest standards of ethical conduct.
-Throughout its operations, the Journal seeks to avoid even the appearance of impropriety in the actions of its members and officers.
+The Journal strives to conduct itself according to the highest standards of ethical conduct.
+Throughout its operations, the journal seeks to avoid even the appearance of impropriety in the actions of its members and officers.

 This policy is applicable throughout the Journal’s operations.
 This policy applies to all of the Journal's editorial team, staffers, authors, reviewers, agents, consultants, partners and any other third-party representatives (collectively as “stakeholders”) that, on behalf of the Journal, have conducted or likely to conduct business outside the Singapore when interacting with non-Singapore government officials.